bnb-chain/bnb-chain.github.io/docs/validator/Penalty-overview.md

 ---

 # Overview
 Slashing is part of the on-chain governance, to ensure the malicious or negative behaviors are punished.
 BSC slash can be submitted by anyone.
-The transaction submission requires slash evidence and cost fees but also brings a larger reward when it is successful.
+The transaction submission requires slash evidence and costs fees but also brings a larger reward when it is successful.

 So far there are two slashable cases.